Eugene-Lek/nus-confess-it-fake/README.md

 * Users are prompted to log in if they attempt an action/page visit that requires logging in
 * Input validation and error messages in both frontend and backend
 * Logging
+* Both desktop and mobile viewing are supported

 ## Project Architecture
 Backend